cjkao/slickdart/README.md

 ===============================
 limitation: visible row:
-when calculate numVisibleRows, when we apply dynamic row height, minimal dynamic row height must >= single row hight
+when calculate numVisibleRows, when we apply dynamic row height, minimal dynamic row height must >= single row hight Current design:
+- put '_height' on row object to specify pixel height
+- add {'dynamicHeight': true} option to turn on it